Summer Global Equities

 How did your portfolio perform?

-The Summer Global Equities Fund (the fund) delivered a return after fees and before tax of 2.01% during February.
-For the 12 months to the end of February, the fund delivered a return after fees and before tax of 13.14%.
+The Summer Global Equities Fund (the fund) delivered a return after fees and before tax of –4.21% during March.
+For the 12 months to the end of March, the fund delivered a return after fees and before tax of 11.97%.

 In January this year the fund switched to a core, global factor portfolio to enhance our multi-manager approach.
 The global factor portfolio builds stock positions based on strong cash-flow generation and robust earnings fundamentals.
 Combined with market-reaction factors, these positions are optimised to create a diversified portfolio with a clear focus on risk control.
-More detail about the new Octagon Global Factors Portfolio can be found on the GEF page: Global Equities Fund - Octagon Asset Management.
+More detail about the new Octagon Global Factors Portfolio can be found on the GEF page: Global Equities Fund - Octagon Asset Management

 What happened in the markets you invest in?